Bicycle Friendly Davis

 View Larger Map

-As a resource for more information about Davis Bike history, current activities and bicycle projects and news, I recommend the non-profit group Davis Bicycles!
+As a resource for more information about Davis Bike history, current activities and bicycle projects and news, check out the non-profit group Davis Bicycles!

 If you are not a bicycle enthusiast when you move to Davis, you soon will be.
-The convenient facilities make bicycling a great way to get to work, get around town, or just get out and see the natural beauty of the area.
+Bicycling is a great way to get to work, around town, or just enjoy the natural beauty of the area.

 If you are considering a move to Davis, the Bicycle Friendly atmosphere is just another of the many reasons to make this your home.